Magnesium Recipes to Support Muscle Health and Energy

 High in magnesium (~215mg) and potassium (~422mg from banana) for muscle and nerve function [8].

-A bowl with edamame, quinoa, and spinach, on a white background with a NutrientShield logo.
+A bowl with edamame, quinoa, and spinach, on a white background.

 8. Edamame Quinoa Bowl